hotwaxlab/ocellight-perception-bustier/firmware/README.md

 Builders are encouraged to tune and alter these values, particularly based on such use considerations as ambient lighting, sensor sensitivity, and wearer comfort.

-[// TODO]: # (
+[//]: # (
-things that can interfere: other sensors sending while we're listening for an echo )
+\ TODO: Things that can interfere: other sensors sending while we're listening for an echo )

-See `docs/expansion-ideas.md` for some suggested avenues of inquiry.
+See [docs/expansion-ideas.md](/docs/expansion-ideas.md) for some suggested avenues of inquiry.

 ---